-The ambiguity effect can prevent us from giving two viable options equal consideration.
-As a result, our decision making is affected.
+The ambiguity effect can prevent us from giving two viable options equal consideration, resulting in suboptimal decisions.
 We may automatically decide against something based solely on the fact that we feel that putting our trust in the unknown is too risky.
-Engaging in this cognitive bias limits us, as it prevents us from reaping the long-term benefits of riskier decisions.
+Succumbing to this cognitive bias prevents us from reaping the long-term benefits of riskier decisions.

-While this is similar to the concept of risk aversion, the two biases are distinguished by how much information the decision-maker has.
-The ambiguity effect occurs when we know the probability of a certain outcome for only one of the available options, while risk aversion occurs when we know both probabilities and gravitate towards the option with a smaller payoff but greater likelihood of success.
-In both cases, our dislike of choosing options we consider to be risky can limit our ability to make good decisions.
+While the ambiguity effect is similar to the concept of risk aversion, the two biases are distinguished by how much information the decision-maker has.
+The ambiguity effect occurs when we know the probability of a certain outcome for only one of the available options.
+Meanwhile, risk aversion occurs when we know both probabilities yet still gravitate towards the option with a smaller payoff but greater likelihood of success.
+In both cases, our dislike of choosing options we consider to be risky can limit our ability to make the best decisions.

-The ambiguity effect has a wide reach.
-It can influence small choices made in our day to day lives, but it also has an impact on decision-making on a much larger scale.
+The ambiguity effect can influence small choices made in our day-to-day lives, but it also impacts decision-making on a much larger scale.
 It can cause institutions, like schools, companies, and governments, to remain committed to failing systems, instead of introducing new policies or programs with the potential for improvement.
-This happens because, even though these changes could better the system, there is no guarantee that things will not go astray and ultimately result in us being worse off than when they started.
+This happens because even though these changes could better the system, things could still go astray and ultimately result in us being worse off than when we started.
 Even if the current system isn’t optimal, sticking with it feels safer than implementing change, because it is understood and its course is more predictable.
-Ignoring these calls to action by deciding against taking a risk can cost institutions - and the people they’re supposed to be benefiting - greatly.
+Ignoring these calls to action by deciding against taking a risk can cost institutions—and the people they’re supposed to be benefiting—greatly.

 Why it happens

 As with other cognitive biases, there are several theories behind why the ambiguity effect occurs.
-One is that it is a rule of thumb that is useful for quick, effortless decision-making and problem-solving.
-Another is that higher levels of ambiguity aversion, a common behavior that many of us engage in, make people more likely to exhibit this bias.
+One is that it is a “rule of thumb” useful for quick, effortless decision-making and problem-solving.
+Another is that higher levels of ambiguity aversion make people more likely to exhibit this bias.

 Rule of thumb

 It has been suggested that the ambiguity effect is the result of a heuristic used to facilitate decision-making.
-Like other heuristics, it acts as a guideline for describing a general approach to problem-solving.
-This strategy occurs automatically and effortlessly, and can help you reach a conclusion quickly.
-Heuristics have endured for as long as they have because they are often right.
-However, by using them, we risk drawing a conclusion that is inaccurate or misinformed, because we fail to use logic and reason.
+Like other heuristics, the ambiguity effect acts as a guideline for describing a general approach to problem-solving.
+This strategy occurs automatically and effortlessly, helping you to reach a conclusion quickly.
+Heuristics have endured for as long as they have because oftentimes, they are right.
+However, by using them, we risk drawing a conclusion that is inaccurate or misinformed because we fail to engage logic and reason.

 To an extent, the ambiguity effect is an adaptive response.
 People prefer options that they feel well-informed about to options that they feel leave too much to the imagination.
 This can be useful for avoiding options for which we genuinely have too little information to go on.
 Even better, the ambiguity effect can lead us to seek out more information about the ambiguous option, so as to make a more informed decision.1